 There is strong evidence to support routinely practising spontaneous delivery of the placenta (using cord traction and fundal massage) as compared with manual removal.
-Spontaneous delivery has been associated with lower rates of endometritis, less blood loss, lower falls in haematocrit and shorter hospital stays.^{4,16}
+Spontaneous delivery has been associated with lower rates of endometritis, less blood loss, lower falls in haematocrit and shorter hospital stays.4,16

-Preventing postpartum haemorrhage
+Preventing postpartum haemorrhaae

 Available evidence supports the routine use of intravenous oxytocin or carbetocin for the prevention of postpartum haemorrhage (PPH) at CS.
-Various dosage regimens for oxytocin have been used in trials, which show benefit from oxytocin infusion with unknown benefit from oxytocin bolus.5 Carbetocin appears equivalent to oxytocin, with the exception of requiring fewer additional oxytocic agents.5 The cost effectiveness of carbetocin has yet to be established.
+Various dosage regimens for oxytocin have been used in trials, which show benefit from oxytocin infusion with unknown benefit from oxytocin bolus.5 Carbetocin appears equivalent to oxytocin, with the exception of requiring fewer additional oxytocic agents.
+The cost effectiveness of carbetocin has yet to be established.

-Trials assessing tranexamic acid as a preventative agent for PPH at elective CS have been undertaken and show a significant reduction in blood loss (100- 200 mL), an EBL > 1000 mL and the need for additional uterotonic agents.5 Data are currently lacking on potential serious adverse effects, such as VTE, which should be available before any change in routine practice.
+Trials assessing tranexamic acid as a preventative agent for PPH at elective CS have been undertaken and show a significant reduction in blood loss (100-200 mL), an EBL > 1000 mL and the need for additional uterotonic agents.
+Data are currently lacking on potential serious adverse effects, such as VTE, which should be available before any change in routine practice.

-Exteriorisation of the uterus and closure of the uterine incision

-Exteriorisation of the uterus has not been associated with any significant differences in febrile complications, surgical time, blood loss, intraoperative nausea, vomiting or pain, compared with intraabdominal repair, and so either approach is considered reasonable, depending on practitioner preference.^{5,17}
+Exteriorisation of the uterus and closure of the uterine incision blood loss, intraoperative nausea, vomiting or pain, compared with intraabdominal repair, and so either approach is considered reasonable, depending on practitioner preference.5,17